Difference between Crocodiles and Alligators

-Crocodiles and Alligators are both carnivorous semi-aquatic reptiles.
-Alligators are only found in North America, China, and Mexico.
+Crocodiles and alligators are both carnivorous semi-aquatic reptiles.
+Alligators are only found in the USA, China, and Mexico.
 Crocodiles, on the other hand, have a large geographical range, though their habitat only includes warm regions.
-Let’s find out the difference between Crocodiles and Alligators.
+Let’s learn the differences between crocodiles and alligators.

 Snout shape

 The first major difference is the snout shape.
 Crocodiles have a V-shaped snout.
 Alligators have a more rounded, wider, U-shaped snout.
-Some crocodiles like the Mugger crocodiles and the Saltwater crocodiles have a relatively wider snout than other crocodiles but not as wide as Alligators.
+Some crocodiles, like the Mugger crocodile and the Saltwater crocodile, have a relatively wider snout than other crocodiles, but not as wide as alligators.

 Teeth